AlexQwett/road-to-data-analyst/Docs/table_documentation.md

 ### Business Rules

 - "Inventory" is needed for checking stock of product in shop.
-- To avoid duplication of product availability in one store, there is a condition UNIQUE(shop_id, product_id).
+- Each product can have only one inventory record per shop, enforced by UNIQUE(shop_id, product_id).
+- One shop has many inventory records.
+- One product can have inventory records in many shops.